mvankatwyk1/NBA-Salary-Prediction/README.md

 # NBA Salary Prediction
 Question: \
-Out of different machine learning models, which model most accurately predicts an NBA Player's salary?
+How accurately can different machine learning models predict an NBA Player's salary?
 With the top model, what are the top five features that contribute most to this prediction?

 Finding the data:
 The data is found on two different websites- \